-Given that our Sobol' indices are estimated using small sample size (around 200), it is important to assess the uncertainty of these estimates.
-Ideally, one can repeat the
+Given that our Sobol' indices are estimated from PCEs built using small sample size (around 200), it is important to assess the uncertainty of these estimates.
+Ideally, one can repeat the GSA procedure with new batches of samples and compute the variance of the repeated trials, but such a process would be prohibitively expensive.
+Therefore, we use a bootstrapping technique that only uses existing and available samples, summarized in Algorithm 1.

-Figure 7: Comparison of results as an illustration when building surrogate on the original $N_p$ (left column) and $\log(N_p)$ (right column).
-Predictions of $N_p$ at 400 test points from trained PCE surrogates are shown on the top row, while the bottom row shows the time-averaged sensitivity heatmaps.
+Figure 8.
+Comparison of results as an illustration when building surrogate on the original N_p (left column) and $\log(N_p)$ (right column).
+Predictions of N_p at 400 test points from trained PCE surrogates are shown on the top row, while the bottom row shows the time-averaged sensitivity heatmaps.